Stable Subgroups of the Genus Two Handlebody Group: Introduction

 \begin{theorem} The handlebody group of genus two, $\hh$, is an HHG with top level hyperbolic space coarsely $\hh$-equivariantly quasi-isometric to the disk graph, $\mathcal{D}(V_2)$. \end{theorem} Here, coarsely equivariantly means that the quasi-isometry fails to be equivariant by some uniformly bounded distance.

-Theorem \ref{thm:hhg-diskgraph} allows us to use the characterization of stable subgroups in the context of HHGs afforded by \cite{abbott2017largest}, and to replace ``quasi-isometric embedding into the maximal $\delta$-hyperbolic space" with ``quasi-isometric embedding into the disk graph".
+Theorem \ref{thm:hhg-diskgraph} allows us to use the characterization of stable subgroups in the context of HHGs afforded by Abbott, Behrstock, Berlyne, Durham, and Russell \cite{abbott2017largest}, and to replace ``quasi-isometric embedding into the maximal $\delta$-hyperbolic space" with ``quasi-isometric embedding into the disk graph".
 The characterization of stable subgroups of HHGs also gives us the following additional characterization of stable subgroups of $\hh$.

 \begin{cor} Suppose $G$ is a finitely generated subgroup of the handlebody group of genus two, $\hh$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is a stable subgroup of $\hh$. \item $G$ is undistorted in $\hh$ and has uniformly bounded projections. \end{enumerate} \end{cor}